-This article has extensive information about the EB-2 visa for the second preference category and its three subcategories.
+In this article you have extensive information about the second preference category of the EB-2 visa and its three subcategories.

 EB-2 visa subcategories

 - Holders of an advanced degree.